pairshaped/curlingio-docs/docs/club-management/waivers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Curling I/O by default will ask your curlers to accept a waiver during registration, but only once per season.
-We also keep a snapshot of the waiver that was accepted for future reference if it's ever needs.
+We also keep a snapshot of the waiver that was accepted for future reference if it's ever needed.
 These snapshots along with which waivers have been accepted can be found in the [Reports section](/docs/club-management/reports).

 You can customize or completely replace these waivers, or you can simply disable our waivers if you'd rather manage that process yourself at the club.